Edelbrock Pro-Flo Multi Point EFI System #3509 for Dodge 440

 - no reliability problems so far

-a "regular" FMC coach due to the increased weight and frontal area.
-Still, a 33% improvement is significant.
+a "regular" FMC coach due to the increased weight and frontal area - not to mention all the wind-fighting claptrap on the roof.
+Still, a roughly 30% improvement is significant.

 I still need to do something to arrange cool air induction to the air cleaner.
 That should improve both power and economy some more.